WICG/display-locking/explainers/auto-expanding-details-explainer.md

 # Privacy concerns

 A security and privacy self review can be found [here](/privacy-assessments/auto-expanding-details-privacy.md).
-TL;DR this feature does not reveal any new sensitive information to the page due to the existing `scroll` events and `:target` psuedo selector.
+TL;DR this feature does not reveal any new sensitive information to the page due to the existing `scroll` events and `:target` pseudo selector.